Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AThank you.

-Speaker AWe're bound at Parakeo when it comes down to the chorus Find a key or harmony and join us in us loi in the morning counter Memory silver for me all and free for this is my God and this is and no one will ever save me from this land until the lock on Call me to sit at his hand for this is my heaven and I'm not alone oh, this is my country.
+Speaker AYou'd wish to God you'd never been born hello to l our ancestors before us when it comes down to the chorus, Find a key or harmony and join us in the morning like mountain I stroll in the pl was the fathers I day pray and the fishermen say shout the memories still for me all delightful and free for this is my God's land and this is not me and no one will ever save me from this hand until the Lord calls me to sit at his hand for this is my heaven and I'm not alone this is my country.

 Speaker AHello.